 E-bikes are fitted with bells, locks, an optional pannier basket, and a helmet is provided.
 All participants undergo mandatory safe cycling training as part of the program and must be able to ride a bicycle prior to participation.

-The safe cycling training includes 1 interactive Making Tracks online training session (approximately 30 mins) that covers general road safety and knowledge tests.
-A 2 hour in-person session will cover basic riding skills, hand signals, e-bike specifics and a group ride.
+The safe cycling training includes one interactive Making Tracks online training session (approximately one hour) that covers general road safety and knowledge tests.
+A two-hour in-person session will cover basic riding skills, hand signals, e-bike specifics and a group ride.
 This session marks the start of the cohort and participants will take their bikes with them at the end of this session.

 - July 11